Abdul-Moiz-Khan1/Book-Store-Managment/README.md

 Managing booksGenerating reports
 Performing other administrative tasks
 The program uses structures and linked lists to store customer and book information.
-Overall, it allows users to      make book purchases and provides admin functionalities for book management.
+Overall, it allows users to      make book purchases and provides admin functionalities for book management..